Tank Requirements for Mexican Dwarf Crayfish

 Feeding

-If you want, you can feed with some delicacy, such as a piece of cucumber, squash, carrot.
-Include blanched vegetables in the diet to provide essential fiber and nutrients.
-Suitable options include spinach, zucchini, cucumber, and peas.
-Blanching vegetables involves briefly boiling or steaming them until they become softer and easier for the crayfish to consume.
+You can also include blanched vegetables for added fiber and nutrients.
+Suitable choices include spinach, zucchini, cucumber, and peas.
+To prepare, blanch the vegetables by briefly boiling or steaming them until they soften, making them easier for the crayfish to consume.

 Shedding